Developer guide

 Defines the label of the confirmation button displayed at the end of the questionnaire.

-of language codes, even if only one language is used.
+Must also be an <object> of language codes, even if only one language is used.

 If any question is marked as "mandatory": true